-- 1.2.1 This Policy applies to all students registered on any University module, or course (including apprenticeship courses), members of staff, witnesses to an incident as well as those who are neither members of staff nor students (subject to suitability and processed on a case-by-case basis) who are reporting a University of East London student for sexual violence or misconduct.
-There may be some exceptions to this, for example University Partnership Programmes, which in such cases would follow the policy of the applicable partner institution. - 1.2.2 A student may disclose an incident(s) of sexual violence or sexual misconduct to any staff member.
-The University will not assume a disclosure means a student wishes to initiate a disciplinary investigation. - 1.2.3 This policy only applies when the University receives a written report against a University of East London student which they believe contravenes the Sexual Misconduct section of the University's Code of Conduct. - 1.2.4 A report of sexual violence or misconduct can be submitted by a student or a staff member as well as those who are neither a member of staff nor student (subject to suitability and processed on a case-by-case basis).
+- 1.2.1 This Policy applies to all students registered on any University module, programme (including apprenticeship programmes) or course, members of staff, witnesses to an incident as well as those who are neither members of staff nor students (subject to suitability and processed on a case-by-case basis) who are reporting a University of East London student for sexual violence or misconduct.
+There may be some exceptions to this, for example University Partnership Programmes. - 1.2.2 A student may disclose an incident(s) of sexual violence or sexual misconduct to any staff member.
+The University will not assume a disclosure means a student wishes to initiate a disciplinary investigation.

+- 1.2.3 This policy only applies when the University receives a written report against a University of East London student which they believe contravenes the Sexual Misconduct section of the University's Code of Conduct. - 1.2.4 A report of sexual violence or misconduct can be submitted by a student or a staff member as well as those who are neither a member of staff nor student (subject to suitability and processed on a case-by-case basis).
 Additionally, a witness to an incident of sexual violence or misconduct can provide an incident report to the Student Conduct Team.
 Dependant on the amount of information and evidence relayed by a witness the Student Conduct Team may either initiate disciplinary action or put the case on hold until further information is gathered. - 1.2.5 If a report of sexual violence or misconduct has been received by those who are neither members of staff nor students, they would not be advised on whether their allegation is processed under any University policy as the University has a duty to protect the information and data pertaining to any student.